cgeshan/Blocked/README.md

+## Project is currently in development, please check back for updates.
+This note will be removed when project is finished.

 # **About**
 Our proposed program is motivated by an engineering problem that we are facing in the Mechanical and Artificial Intelligence Lab [(MAIL)](), where we are working on additive manufacturing using a drone.
 For the project, we are planning to have the drone assemble structures out of pre-manufactured (through 3D printing) building blocks.
 However, in order to do this, we need to have a way of taking the goal structure (in the form of an STL file) and figuring out how best to build it out of a set of predefined blocks.